Gamebuildr/GamebuildrTest/README.md

 ##GamebuildrTest Game
-This repo is created to test Gamebuildr beta.
+This repo is created to test Gamebuildr beta's continuous integration.